Tuesday, November 5, 2024

 I was completely blown away by Mark’s genuine kindness, and he’s been my hero ever since.
 He was obviously an outstanding player who thrived under new KU coach Roy Williams, who replaced Larry Brown after he left KU in 1988 to become the San Antonio Spurs head coach.
 Maybe no other player I’ve ever seen in KU basketball history since I began attending games in famed Allen Fieldhouse in 1973 was better at sealing his man in the low post than Mark.
 He was also a great shooter from 17 feet and in, a great passer (he and teammate Mike Maddow ran the high-low passing game to perfection), could handle the ball, crashed the boards, and ran the floor as well as any big man in the land.
 He was also as unselfish, tough, and as competitive and great leader as they come.
 I also loved Mark’s unbridled emotion on the court.
 I can still remember him pumping his fist after his pivotal basket in the second half of KU’s thrilling comeback win over Arkansas in the Elite Eight in 1991, a game the Jayhawks won and earned Williams his first Final Four berth in just his third season at Kansas.

 But as great as Mark Randall was, he is even a better person.
-Ask anyone who knows the man, the father, and they will tell you the same thing.
+Ask anyone who knows the man, the father, the husband, the friend, and they will tell you the same thing.
 He’s very personable, extremely kind and gracious, and treats everyone equally.
 After I got Mark’s phone call that night in February 2000, I immediately emailed him late at night and thanked him so much for his kindness.
 He replied with an email in the morning, telling me: “You have a gift.”
 Again, I was so overwhelmed by his words.
 I’ve had my story on Mark framed at home for many years, along with his quote about my story “might be the best article ever written about me.”
 If I’m having a bad day, I can look up on my wall and see the article and quote on my wall and get a boost of joy and confidence.

 Mark, I can truly say you made an indelible impact on my life, and I will never forget our interview and your extreme kindness.
 The world needs more people like Mark Christopher Randall, who famed late high school superscout Howard Garfinkel once said “plays every game like it’s for a Michelob Light.”
 Mark got a big laugh out of that when I first emailed him that quote.